fjooord/blog/docs/writing/posts/generic-placement.md

 - Implementation challenges in the client's .NET environment
 - Complex prompt structures leading to occasional hallucinations

+!!! info "Structured Monologues"

+    Interested in this approach?
+Check out this post!

 ### 2. Model Fine-tuning Approaches

+!!! warning "Fine Tuning is the Last Resort"

+    Always exhaust your prompting options before fine tuning.
+Fine tuning is expensive, time consuming, and requires heavy monitoring and testing to ensure it's working.

+    Meta has a great post on [when to fine tune](https://ai.meta.com/blog/adapting-large-language-models-llms/) that you should check out.

 ### Individual User Models